RK-scripts/RK-Vehicle-Shop-Owned/README.md

 Main Features

-    •Catalogue and Test Drive menu
+ • Catalogue and Test Drive menu
-    It allows players to view the complete vehicle catalog and take test drives to try out the vehicles before purchasing.
+    It allows players to view the complete vehicle catalog and take test drives to try out the vehicles before purchasing

    • Spot Vehicles Menu (Fixed or Mobile)
     Management of exposure spots, with the possibility of choosing between statically or dynamically positioned vehicles.